mapbox/mapbox-navigation-ios/README.md

 ## Requirements

 The Mapbox Navigation SDK and Core Navigation are compatible with applications written in Swift 4 or Objective-C in Xcode 9.0.
-The Mapbox Navigation framework runs on iOS 9.0 and above, while the Core Navigation framework runs on iOS 8.0 and above.
+The Mapbox Navigation and Mapbox Core Navigation frameworks run on iOS 9.0 and above.

 The last release compatible with Swift 3.2 was v0.10.1.